peering-manager/peering-manager/docs/user-interface.md

 With the sidebar's help, you can switch between categories and reach pages displaying lists of objects.
-Most of these lists can be sorted and their columns can also be organized as the users feel.
+Most of these lists can be sorted and their columns can also be organised as the users feel.
 Note that column setup and pagination count are individual of a user.

 ![Table Config](media/ui/table-config.png "Table Configuration")